reshamas/reshamas.github.io/_posts/2000-10-17-the-revolution-will-not-be-televised-but-you-might-catch-some-updates-on-twitter.md

 ## Intro
 *To what revolution are we referring?*  Women in Tech.
 Around the World.
 *What is one of the grassroots initiatives that will propel women in tech?*  Google Women Techmakers Program.
+*How will that happen?*  Read more below.

 ## About [Women Techmakers](https://www.womentechmakers.com/)
 <p>